Efforts to impeach Donald Trump: Removal through the Twenty-fifth Amendment

 Many public officials, including state-level and municipal officers, have cited their support for Trump's removal via Section 4 of the Twenty-fifth Amendment to the United States Constitution.
 Following the January 6 United States Capitol attack, hundreds of political scientists also called for Trump's removal via the Twenty-fifth Amendment.
 If invoked by a plurality of United States Cabinet officials and affirmed by Vice President Mike Pence, Trump would be revoked of the presidency of the United States and transfer acting presidential power to Pence until noon on January 20, 2021, when his term is set to expire upon Biden's assumption of office.
 House Speaker Nancy Pelosi declared on January 7, 2021, that if Trump is not removed through the amendment process, the House of Representatives may proceed with full impeachment proceedings.
 Senate Minority Leader Chuck Schumer has also called for Trump's removal via the amendment.
 That same day, Business Insider reported that Vice President Pence opposed efforts to remove President Trump via the Twenty-fifth Amendment.
 By January 9, Pence was said to have not ruled out use of the 25th Amendment, out of concern Trump could take a rash action putting the nation at risk.

+Second administration

+In April 2025, Michigan Congressman Shri Thanedar introduced seven articles of impeachment against the president, including abuse of power, bribery and corruption.

+In December 2025, nearing the end of the first year of the second Trump administration, the New York City Bar Association called on Congress to consider impeaching the president for abuses of power, such as the deployment of troops in various cities “without lawful justification".
+A few months later, the group raised the alarm and called for impeachment.
+In April 2026, a few weeks into the Iran war, and with increasing threats by the president, more voices joined the call for impeachment or removal via the 25th amendment.